**This problem may be covered under warranty. Ask your Ford dealer.

 • 69,500 miles

-I had a 91 Ford Taurus whose transmission took a shit at 82000 miles.
+I had a 91 Ford Taurus whose transmission took a sh*t at 82000 miles.
 The car was bought brand new and driven like granma drives.
 I thought that I would give ford another shot and bought my 2005 focus in march 2007 It had 50000 miles on it and ran good.
-Now i have just made my 6th car payment on it and the trans is taking a shit.
+Now i have just made my 6th car payment on it and the trans is taking a sh*t.
 It wont shift when its supposed to and tries to shift when its Not supposed to.
 POS!!
 I WANT FORD TO FIX IT, AND FIX IT FOR FREE DAMNIT!
 Im not putting 3 transmissions in this car.
 It will go off a cliff first!

-Nottingham, PA, USA
+- nikip, Nottingham, PA, US

 problem #1